Custom camera

 On other devices

 Can be used for 100 seconds per run (Mega users can adjust the duration via EasyAR Business after approval).
-A watermark may be displayed under certain conditions.
+A watermark may be displayed during operation under certain conditions.